paulcbogdan/NiChord/README.md

 $ pip install nichord
 ```

-## Usage example
+## Examples

-The examples above were constructed by saving separate images for the chord and
-glass brain diagrams and then combining the images.
+Here, we cover the code provided in `example.example.py`.

 ### Input variables
 Edges are specified as a list of tuples, (i, j), where i and j are indices
 representing the two nodes making up the edge.
+For this example, the list
+represents seven edges among eight nodes.

 ```Python
 edges = [(0, 1), (0, 2), (1, 5), (3, 5), (4, 6), (2, 7), (6, 7)]